 Lots of things happened at the E3 Gaming Conference this year.
 We had Bethesda’s booths showing their latest title Elder Scrolls Online, where you could demo a eso dragonknight build among other classes.
 We also had interesting games like the Last Guardian and No Man’s Sky announced, already they have been making a buzz in online communities.

 Betting on online games are also growing in popularity, and the number of people engaged in esports and other online gaming wagers are on the rise.
 Online gaming enthusiasts tend to look for more info on how to polish their skills and make the best of use of the online games by earning some extra bucks.
 This seems to be a growing reality!
 The guides can help esports players practice with their friends who are just starting out or gaming enthusiasts looking to improve their skills.
 They might also do some research if they are not familiar with esports such as League of Legends.
 For example, gamers might want to read more about lethality in LOL, which is one of the most important bonus stats of a champion with attack damage.
 This might help gaming wizards in leveling up their games.

-E3 Gaming Conference just ended but not before we scoured the floor to get a look at what’s hot in the gaming world.
+That being said, while the conference just ended, we managed to scour the floor to get a look at what’s hot in the gaming world.